What is hot dip galvanizing?

 After immersing the parts in the cooling bath, following the galvanizing process, yellowish spots may appear on the parts.
 They will disappear in no time.
 This reaction helps the zinc to properly initiate its passivation cycle.

-The galvanizing process is performed by dipping the entire trailer in pure molten zinc.
-This insures complete protection inside and outside every tube.
-The complex shape of trailers means that some variation in the surfaces related to drainage is unavoidable.
-It is therefore normal to see mottled surfaces and/or small accumulations of zinc in closed areas.
+The galvanizing process is conducted by immersing the entire trailer in pure molten zinc.
+The trailers are suspended, then immersed.
+When an asymmetrical and complexe piece is immersed, achieving a uniform coating texture is challenging.
+Hence, it is normal to observe mottled surfaces and/or small accumulations of zinc in enclosed areas.

 Whitish powder deposits are in effect oxides of zinc.
 Zinc oxide is part of the passivation cycle.
 Zinc passivation goes through three phases: